 - Cut the pumpkin in half and scoop out the seeds.

-- Sprinkle with salt and roast in half, cut-side down onto the baking sheet in the oven at 430 degrees Fahrenheit (220 degrees Celcius) for about 45 minutes or until the pumpkin is tender (when a fork easily pierces the other skin, you know the pumpkin is done).
+- Sprinkle with salt and roast in half, cut-side down onto the baking sheet in the oven at 430 degrees Fahrenheit (220 degrees Celcius) for about 45 minutes or until the pumpkin is tender (when a fork easily pierces the outer skin, you know the pumpkin is done).

 - Place the pumpkin puree in an airtight container.
 You can now use it for syrup, cakes, or pies.